rte-france/relife/doc/source/api/index.rst

 .. warning::

     The interfaces presented below might interest you only if you want to understand how ReLife is implemented (contributions, suggestions, spotted errors, etc.)
-    Otherwise, you can skip this part of the API
+    Otherwise, you can skip this part of the API.
+It presents base constructors for all estimators.

 .. rubric:: Parametric models

-.. currentmodule:: relife
+.. currentmodule:: relife.base

 .. autosummary::
     :toctree: base_class